pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 962 200 Days Practicing English

+I learn a little of English every day, all days I read in English, write in English, and play with the Duolingo App, I also practiced today Android Development.

 ##### Day 960-961 Learning About Software Architecture

 Yesterday was a hard day, we have deployed to production that failed, I am tired for the moment.